-This Draft: October 2018
+This Draft: November 2020

-Abstract: We investigate the evidence for structural breaks in the parameters of autoregressive models of U.S. post-war macroeconomic time series.
-There is substantial model uncertainty associated with such models, including uncertainty related to lag selection, the number of structural changes, and the specific parameters that change at each break date.
-We develop a feasible approach to Bayesian Model Averaging (BMA), where the model space encompasses each of these sources of uncertainty.
-This BMA procedure performs very well in Monte Carlo simulations calibrated to match relevant macroeconomic time series.
-We then apply the BMA approach to a cross-section of U.S. macroeconomic variables measuring inflation, production growth, and labor market conditions, finding substantial evidence for structural breaks in all of these series.
-For most series there are multiple structural breaks detected.
-We find pervasive evidence for at least one, and often multiple, breaks in conditional variance parameters, and for price inflation series we find strong evidence of changes in persistence.
-We find little evidence for changes in trend growth rates of production series, or in the natural rate of unemployment.
-For most series there is substantial uncertainty along one or more dimension of model specification, calling into question the common practice of basing inference on a single selected structural break model.
+Abstract: We investigate the evidence for structural breaks in autoregressive models of U.S. macroeconomic time series.
+There is substantial model uncertainty associated with such models, including uncertainty related to lag selection, the number of structural breaks, and the specific parameters that break.
+We develop a feasible approach to Bayesian Model Averaging, where the model space encompasses these sources of uncertainty.
+We find pervasive evidence for breaks in variance parameters, and for price inflation series we find strong evidence of changes in persistence.
+We also find evidence for reductions in trend growth rates of production series.
+For most series there is substantial model uncertainty, calling into question the common practice of basing inference on one selected structural break model.